Intensive Care Unit (ICU)

 High Dependency Unit (HDU)

-The High Dependency Unit (HDU) is designed for patients who require closer monitoring, for those needing increased post-operative care, or those coming from a higher level of care (ICU).
-It is intended for patients whose health condition is stable, without the need for mechanical support, but who still require close medical supervision and enhanced care.
+The High Dependency Unit (HDU) is intended for patients who require closer monitoring, increased postoperative care, or those transferred from a higher level of care (ICU).
+These are patients whose condition is stable and does not require mechanical support, but who still need close medical supervision and enhanced care.

-The HDU at Therapis General Hospital is equipped with the latest medical technology, and patients are continuously monitored to track their vital signs and the progress of their health
+The HDU at Therapis General Hospital is equipped with state-of-the-art medical equipment, and patients are under continuous monitoring to track their vital signs and overall health progress.